i-m-iron-man/abmax/README.md

 # Citation
-If you use Abmax in your research, please cite it as follows:
+If you use Abmax in your work, please consider citing it as follows:
 ```
 @software{abmaxgithub,
   author = {Siddharth Chaturvedi and Ahmed EL-Gazzar and Marcel van Gerven},